Forbes Burnham: Origins of the People's National Congress

 At a conference at the Metropole Cinema in Georgetown on 12–13 February 1955, the PPP split into two factions, one led by Burnham ("Burnhamite") and the other by Jagan ("Jaganite").
 Jagan supported a socialist domestic policy, but Burnham's faction was more moderate.
 The two also had personality differences.
 After the 1957 election, where Jagan's faction won 9 seats and Burnham's won only 3, Burnham went on to form the People's National Congress (PNC) in 1957, becoming leader of the opposition.
 The PNC entered its first election under that name in 1961.
 Also in 1957, Burnham became President of the Guyana Bar Association, a position he would hold until 1964.
 In 1959, Burnham was elected Mayor of Georgetown, a position he would hold until 1964 when he was re-elected until 1966.
 The United Democratic Party merged with the PNC in 1959.

 The political split deepened the racial division between Afro-Guyanese and Indo-Guyanese.
 Guyanese politics continues to largely follow racial lines, with PPP support mainly of a South Asian background and PNC support mostly of African descent.
 This would follow the rural-urban divide as well, Afro-Guyanese tending to live in urban-coastal areas and Indo-Guyanese tending to live in rural-interior areas.
 After the split, Jagan's PPP and Burnham's PNC largely became the political expressions of the Indo-Guyanese and Afro-Guyanese aspirations respectively, and advocated for their supporter's interests.

 1961 general election

 In the 1961 election, Burnham's PNC party won 11 seats in the Legislative Assembly with 41% of the vote.
-Despite only winning 1.64% more of the vote than the PNC, the PPP won 20 seats, nearly double the number of seats won by the PPP.
+Despite only winning 1.64% more of the vote than the PNC, the PPP won 20 seats, nearly double the number of seats won by the PNC.
 This led to mass demonstrations, racial tensions and a general strike.
 The Governor declared a state of emergency and British troops were deployed.